Updated: Jan 1

 Take a large saucepan and place on the stove at a medium to high heat.

-Put in the ghee and then add the cumin seeds.
+Once the pan is warm, add the cumin seeds.

-Stirring constantly, allow the cumin seeds to activate until they begin to pop and become fragrant.
+Stirring constantly, allow the cumin seeds to activate through dry roasting until they begin to pop and become fragrant.

 Add the ginger and other spices to the mix for one minute, stirring until they become aromatic.